googlegenomics/grid-computing-tools/docs/compress.rst

 #.
 Create an ``input list file``
 #.
 Create a ``job config file``
 #.
 Create a gridengine cluster with sufficient disk space attached to each ``compute`` node
 #.
-Upload input list and config files to the gridengine cluster master
+Upload input list file, config file, and `bigtools` source to the gridengine cluster master
 #.
 Launch the job

 The following instructions provide guidance on each of these steps.